Easy Butter Swim Biscuits

 - Easy to find ingredients.
 Nothing unusual at all here.

-- All-Purpose Flour (In the south, we always use White Lily flour for any kind of baking.
+- All-Purpose Flour — In the South, we always use White Lily flour for any kind of baking.
 It’s made with soft winter wheat and yields a very tender biscuit.
-Use what’s available in your area.)
+Use what’s available in your area.

-- Butter (You’ll need one whole stick – or 1/2 cup – of butter.
-Like most southern cooks, I use salted butter for almost everything.
-I can’t remember the last time I purchased unsalted butter.)
+- Butter — You’ll need one whole stick – or 1/2 cup – of butter.
+Like most Southern cooks, I use salted butter for almost everything.
+I can’t remember the last time I purchased unsalted butter.

-- Buttermilk (If you don’t have buttermilk on hand, check the questions section below for tips on how to make a substitute.)
+- Buttermilk — If you don’t have buttermilk on hand, check the questions section below for tips on how to make a substitute.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 How to Make Butter Swim Biscuits